 This test detects misalignment of the eyes.
 While the child focuses on a target, the examiner covers each eye sequentially to look for a "shift" in the alignment of the eyes.
 This test requires a cooperative child (usually 3 years or older) and an experienced examiner.

 The use of an eye chart requires a cooperative child, so successful testing is greatest with children 3 years and older.
 Since it is the only screening method that directly measures visual acuity, it is the preferred exam for older children.
 Modifications of the adult eye chart make it easier to test children.
 For example, the 20-foot testing distance is often shortened to 10 feet, and pictures or shapes can be used in place of letters.
 Testing with both eyes open initially is performed before carefully covering one eye at a time with a patch occlusion to test each eye separately.
 It is important to use a secure eye patch for testing individual eyes as young children are apt to “peek” especially if there is a difference in vision between the two eyes.

-The main goal of vision screening is to identify children who have or are at risk to develop amblyopia, which can lead to permanent visual impairment unless treated in early childhood.
-Other problems that can be detected by vision screening include strabismus, cataracts, glaucoma, refractive errors such as myopia ("nearsightedness"), hyperopia ("farsightedness") and astigmatism, ptosis and other more serious conditions such as tumors or neurological diseases.
+The main goal of vision screening is to identify children who have or are at risk of developing amblyopia, which can lead to permanent visual impairment unless treated in early childhood.
+Other problems that can be detected by vision screening include strabismus (eye misalignment), cataracts, glaucoma, ptosis (drooping eyelid), refractive errors such as myopia ("nearsightedness"), hyperopia ("farsightedness") and astigmatism, and other more serious conditions such as tumors or neurological diseases.

 Pediatricians, family practitioners, nurses and technicians can perform vision screening at regular well care office visits.
 In addition, many day care programs, churches, schools and health departments offer vision screening programs for children.